griffin-h/lightcurve_fitting/docs/source/usage.rst

     lightcurve_corner(lc_early, ShockCooling2, sampler.flatchain, model_kwargs={'z': redshift})

 **Another note on the shock cooling models:**
-The shock cooling models are only valid for temperatures above 0.7 eV = 8120 K (Sapir & Waxman 2017), so you should check that you have not included observations where the model goes below that.
+The shock cooling models are only valid for temperatures above 0.7 eV = 8120 K [SW17]_, so you should check that you have not included observations where the model goes below that.
 If you have, you should rerun the fit without those points.
-If you used the Rabinak & Waxman option, the model fails even earlier, but you will have to check that manually.
+If you used the [RW11]_ option, the model fails even earlier, but you will have to check that manually.

 .. code-block:: python